 Written Croatian can appear hardly discernible from Slovenian, Czech or Slovak, with which it shares the letters as ‘č’, ‘š’, and ‘ž’, it has an easy distinctive feature ‒ the so-called crossed đ. [dʑ]

-The Bosnian alphabet is indistinguishable from Croatian.
+The Bosnian alphabet (at least in its Latin script) is indistinguishable from Croatian.
 To identify the language you would have to dig much deeper and look for differences in vocabulary since Bosnian has some unique words, mostly of Persian and Arabic origin.

-Slovenian, which is the westernmost Slavic language, is also the most discrete in terms of alphabet.
+Slovenian, which is the westernmost of all South Slavic languages, is also the most discrete in terms of alphabet.
 In fact, it has only three special characters, ‘č’, ‘š’, and ‘ž’, which also appear in Czech, Slovak and Croatian.
 Again, your best bet is to proceed by elimination.